 The Livable Community Workshop

-In September of 2014, the Town began the process of developing a Bicycle and Pedestrian Plan by hosting a Livable Community Workshop.
-This Workshop, conducted in partnership with the Boston Region Metropolitan Planning Organization, brought together Town officials & residents in an effort to facilitate discussion regarding the Plan and solicit comments from those who live and work in the community.
-Numerous residents were present, alongside staff from the Town's Community and Economic Development Division, the Town's Planning Board, and the Metropolitan Planning Organization.
-Drawing from this discussion, those comments that were applicable to the Town as a whole were incorporated into an overarching framework for the Plan.
+In September of 2014, the City began the process of developing a Bicycle and Pedestrian Plan by hosting a Livable Community Workshop.
+This Workshop, conducted in partnership with the Boston Region Metropolitan Planning Organization, brought together City officials & residents in an effort to facilitate discussion regarding the Plan and solicit comments from those who live and work in the community.
+Numerous residents were present, alongside staff from the City's Community and Economic Development Division, the City's Planning Board, and the Metropolitan Planning Organization.
+Drawing from this discussion, those comments that were applicable to the City as a whole were incorporated into an overarching framework for the Plan.
 At the same time, insights found to be particular to specific areas or situations were set aside for later phases of the process.

 To learn more about the discussion, please see the links below!